-CONFIRMED: Vegas shooting suspect proscribed dangerous drugs – just like many previous mass shooters
+CONFIRMED: Vegas shooting suspect prescribed dangerous drugs – just like many previous mass shooters

 Philippines President Rodrigo Duterte is hated by those who use drugs, profit from the sale of drugs and supply drugs to terrorists.
 This is all the more reason for those with a clear conscience and pure intentions to support Duterte’s war on drugs as well as his war on ISIS.
 It is after all, the same war and it is a war that must be waged without mercy”.

 Whether lone wolf mass shooters or members of known terrorist organisations, where there are drugs there are violent psychopaths and where there are violent psychopaths, there is danger.
-If the United States wants to get serious about preventing mass shootings, the authorities must hold big pharmaceutical companies, over-proscribing doctors and illegal narcotics manufacturers and dealers to account.
+If the United States wants to get serious about preventing mass shootings, the authorities must hold big pharmaceutical companies, over-prescribing doctors and illegal narcotics manufacturers and dealers to account.
 The crisis is pressing and swift action against all varieties of psychotropic drugs should not be delayed.

 Loading…